munnep/depends_on/README.md

 Information depends_on Meta-Argument [See documentation](https://www.terraform.io/language/meta-arguments/depends_on)

-This repository shows en example on the effect of the depends_on Meta-Argument.
-With depends_on you can make sure a resource/module only starts after another resource/module is created.
+This repository shows en example on the effect of the depends_on meta-argument.
+With depends_on you can make sure a resource only starts after another resource is created.

-In this example you will create 2 resources without a depends_on meta-argument to see that happens.
+In this example you will create 2 resources without a depends_on meta-argument to see what happens.
 After that you will do it again with the depends_on meta-argument and see the difference

 # Prerequisites